jff99/KeyCip/README.md

 - [ ] Add encryption and decryption of pictures and files through the keyboard (currently only text)
 - [ ] Add authentication when encrypting and decrypting through the keyboard
-- [ ] Add the possibility to open directly .zip files (instead of browing for it)
+- [ ] Add the possibility to open directly .zip files (instead of browsing for it)
     - [ ] Changing the fragment structure and argument passing
 - [ ] Find a solution to share the private key to another device (not depending on the phone)
 - [ ] iOs version